Denhonator/KHPCSpeedrunTools/LUA.md

 ## Disclaimer
 If you are setting up for Dream Drop Distance follow the steps [here](LUA_DDD.md) instead as there are minor changes.

-If you are setting up for 1FM Rando with OpenKH there is an extra document [here](RANDO.md)!
+If you are setting up for 1FM Rando there is an extra document [here](RANDO.md)!

 ## Jump to
 - [LuaBackend](#lb)